‘Vanderpump Rules’ Star Lala Kent Hangs With Logan Noh As Fiance Randall Emmett Enjoys Puerto Rico

 Following her second recent reconciliation with co-star James Kennedy, Kent shared a photo of herself and her “gusband,” Noh, on her Instagram Stories as her fiancé, Randall Emmett, spent time with his two daughters, London and Rylee, in Puerto Rico.

-As fans have seen on Instagram, Emmett first took his two kids to Miami, where he’s from, before embarking on a trip south to Puerto Rico, where he’s working on a new movie with Kate Bosworth, Michael Polish, and Stephanie Cayo.
+As fans have seen on Instagram, Emmett first took his two kids to Miami, where he’s from, before embarking on a trip south to Puerto Rico, where he’s working on a new movie with Kate Bosworth, Michael Polish, and Stephanie Cayo, as also seen on his Instagram.

 Throughout his trip, Emmett has shared a ton of images on his Instagram stories of himself and his children enjoying their luxury hotel room and spending time on the beach of Puerto Rico.
 Meanwhile, he’s also included a number of images with his cast, including a recent dinner date.